olya-chuchuk/scrooge_coin/README.md

 ## Documentation

-For the inside look into the Scrooge Coin system read following:
+For the insider look into the Scrooge Coin system read the following:
 * [Architecture](Architecture.md)